chaoss/website/CHAOSScon/2019NA/speakers.md

 Ph.D.
 Candidate.,   Software Engineering, MCIS -- Laboratory, École Polytechnique de Montréal.
 OpenStack Member Level: Foundation Member.
 I am focused on empirical research on ecosystems software releases.
-I apply mixed method research as a means to answer both the how and why in my findings, which is beneficial to both the academic and industrial communities.
+I apply mixed method research as a means to answer both the how and why in my findings, which is beneficiary to both the academic and industrial communities.
 I am Using a DevOps approach with machine learning to make crucial decisions.
 Currently, I am involved with the release team of OpenStack and serving as the PC chair of AI and HPC track, for the submit at Denver 2019.
 Additionally, I am a Big Data analytics guy.
 Before my current experience, I had Worked on interesting software engineering topics for swarms of robots.
 Moreover, my expertise in cloud computing is an asset, which I bring along.
 In my thesis, I investigated the phenomena of live migrations and how we can apply both the supervised and reinforced learning technique (Machine learning algorithms) on live migration in the cloud.
 I was part of the team; team lead on an exciting project at LASSENA Laboratory Montreal, Canada.
-My main task includes building test bench simulator for micro iBB black boxes for cars in other to reconstruct accident scenarios to understand driver's behavior.
+My main task includes building test bench simulator for micro iBB black boxes for cars in other to reconstruct accident scenario to understand driver's behavior.
 Currently, I am serving as a Science Judge for Quebec and Canada (Canada-Wide-Science) Member of IEEE and ACM. [@foundjem](https://twitter.com/foundjem)